Vascular Neurology Fellowship

-To apply for the fellowship, the applicant must be eligible for and possess a Texas Medical License or Physician in Training Permit on the start date of the fellowship.
-Applicants must have successfully completed an ACGME-accredited program in neurology, child neurology, neurodevelopment disabilities or a similar program accredited by the Royal College of Physicians and Surgeons of Canada and have successfully passed USMLE Step 3.
+To apply for the 1-year fellowship, the applicant must be eligible for and possess a Texas Medical License or Physician in Training Permit on the start date of the fellowship.
+Prior to entering fellowship, applicants must have successfully completed an ACGME-accredited program in neurology, child neurology, neurodevelopment disabilities or a similar program accredited by the Royal College of Physicians and Surgeons of Canada.
+Applicants must have also successfully passed USMLE Step 3 prior to fellowship.

-Applications will be accepted from December 1 through March 1.
-All available positions will be offered through the NRMP match.
+Applications will be accepted from October 1st through March 31st,through the NRMP match https://www.nrmp.org/.

-Please contact me if you need additional information on our fellowship program.
+Please contact Crystal Carpenter, our Program Coordinator at email@example.com if you need any additional information on our fellowship program.

 Vascular Neurology Fellowship Board